 The so-called peaks are a kind of performance data.
 The peaks do not show the miss and none values for TCP, but show the direct, parent and peer values instead.
-I believe these are more feasible.
+I believe these are more feasible than the originally suggested approach.